apache/hudi/website/blog/2023-11-01-record-level-index.md

 Starting from [Hudi 0.14.0](https://hudi.apache.org/releases/release-0.14.0), we are thrilled to announce a general purpose index for Apache Hudi - the Record Level Index (RLI).
 This innovation not only dramatically boosts write efficiency but also improves read efficiency for relevant queries.
-Integrated seamlessly within the table storage layer, the RLI can easily work without any additional operational efforts.
+Integrated seamlessly within the table storage layer, RLI can easily work without any additional operational efforts.

 In the subsequent sections of this blog, we will give a brief introduction to Hudi's metadata table, a pre-requisite for discussing RLI.
 Following that, we will delve into the design and workflows of RLI, and then show performance analysis and index type comparisons.
 The blog